Integrity and

 Your

-you forgot or did not care can awaken your hope and strengthen your confidence
+experience in the past can awaken your hope and strengthen your confidence in

 [This chapter is